gyokuro/gostuff/src/github.com/gyokuro/embedfs/README.md

-Command to run:

-    go run main.go -destDir=. -generate=true static

-This will generate .go files in the directory `static` which also has the resource files.
-To run the example which embeds the resources in the `static` directory:

-    go run example.go
+Building

+The embedfs command (`main.go`) itself depends on one of the source files (`pkg/embedfs/fs.go`) to be packaged within the binary -- so that it can generate the filesystem api implementations.

+The embedded filesystem that the program depends on is in the `resources` directory.
-Embed the fs.go source code itself in the executable:
+To embed the fs.go source code itself in the executable:

+    cd pkg
     go run ../main.go -destDir=../resources -match="/fs\\.go$" -generate=true .

-This is run from the pkg/ directory so that package names will not include pkg_
+This will generate the go files to be compiled.
+Then,

+    cd .. # back to where main.go is
+    go build -o embedfs main.go